Comusch/Sozialmedia-Clone/README.md

 With this account you can delete posts and comments.\
 The real user-accounts can easily be created in the website.

+## Special Features
+The posts will be sorted after you liked them.\
+So the homepage will show you the posts that you will probably like the most.\

 ## Bot Support
 You can create a new bot in your Profile.
 The bot can post and like posts.
 The bot has an id, which you also see in your profile.